microsoft/mu_basecore/PolicyServicePkg/README.md

 Policies in the MM service are isolated from PEI and DXE.
-The MM module will ingest any policies available in the hob list from PEI where applicable but no policies created or modified by PEI or DXE after Standalone MM has been launched will be available from the MM policy service.
+The MM module will ingest any policies available in the hob list from PEI where applicable but no policies created or modified by PEI or DXE after Traditional/Standalone MM has been launched will be available from the MM policy service.
 Similarly, no policy created or edited in the MM policy service will be readable from the PEI or DXE policies services.

-Policies are not shared with the standalone MM module after initialization.
+Policies are not shared with the traditional/standalone MM module after initialization.
 Any policy created in MM will not be readable by DXE and PEI, and any policy made after MM initialization will not be readable from MM.